| |

 confused with annihilation (the fruit is non-existent) or eternalization

-(the fruit exists).
+(the fruit exists for ever from its own side).
 Being always

-there, it neither comes about from
+there (aware of the continuous present), it neither comes about from

 previous causes, nor does it